All the Wrong Clues for the Right Solution: Plot

-Chief Inspector Robin (Teddy Robin) receives information about the release of a felon who is rumored to be interested in murdering someone.
+Chief Inspector Robin receives information about the release of a felon who is rumored to be interested in murdering someone.
 At first, he is unable to determine the identity of both the felon and the supposed victim.
-However, after some research, he concludes the felon is triad boss Ah Capone (Karl Maka) and the victim is private investigator Yoho (George Lam).
+However, after some research, he concludes the felon is triad boss Ah Capone and the victim is private investigator Yoho.
 In order to protect Yoho, Inspector Robin arrests him on a trivial charge and locks him up at the police station.

 After Capone is released from prison he meets up with the four heads of the four families to re-establish his position as head honcho and express his goal of murdering Yoho.
-He issues a death warrant for Yoho and sends henchman, Popeye (Eric Tsang) to act upon it.
+He issues a death warrant for Yoho and sends henchman, Popeye to act upon it.

 Yoho and Inspector Robin turn out to be childhood friends.
 Inspector Robin repeats his reason for keeping Yoho locked up, however Yoho appears to be unconcerned and insists on leaving.
 To prevent him leaving, Inspector Robin imposes a $5000 bail.
-However to his surprise, a mysterious woman (Yiu Wai) arrives to promptly pay the $5000 bail money upfront.
+However to his surprise, a mysterious woman arrives to promptly pay the $5000 bail money upfront.
 Although Yoho doesn't know the woman, he leaves with her.
 On the way out, they bump into Popeye who deliberately got arrested in order to kill Yoho in prison.

-Yoho follows the mysterious woman to her house where he learns she is married to a rich, disabled old man, Yummy (Tang Kee-chan).
+Yoho follows the mysterious woman to her house where he learns she is married to a rich, disabled old man, Yummy.
 The old man informs Yoho that his wife is in fact trying to kill him in order to obtain his assets.
 Yoho promises the old man that he'll obtain evidence of his wife's treachery.

 After Yoho follows the old man's wife, they are both captured by Capone who locks them up and leaves them to die.
 They eventually escape and return to Yummy's house and notice some henchmen posted outside.
 Yoho learns that Capone tricked Yummy into believing that Yoho and his wife were having an affair to pave the way for Mimi to seduce Yummy.
 Filled with rage, Yummy chased and shot at the pair.
 They were finally able to escape and leave the house separately.
-On his way, Yoho meets a young woman, Wai (Marylinn Wong) who helps him escape the henchmen.
+On his way, Yoho meets a young woman, Wai who helps him escape the henchmen.